SkylarWatson/skylarwatson.github.com/_posts/2016-12-10-single-method-tests.md

 ---
 Often, I've found myself coming across unit tests that appear to be testing all scenarios within a single method.
 Common places I seem to find these types of tests are: Mappers, Repositories, and Factories.
 If the code was truly test driven, then there may be absolutely nothing wrong with the solution.
 The question that  I'd propose: Could we improve the readability and maintainability by having each scenario in a separate test?

 In my example I decided to use a mapper.
 Which will be responsible for mapping between a domain and a view object.
-To keep focus on potential test readability improvements, only test code will be provided.
+To keep focus on potential test readability and maintainability improvements, only test code will be provided.

 My code below currently contains a single test scenario that has the responsibility of testing that every field was correctly mapped by the mapper.